VictorTruan/Teaching-HEIGVD-AIT-2019-Labo-Docker/rapport/rapport.md

 [M6] What happens if we add more web server nodes?
 Do you think it is really dynamic?
 It's far away from being a dynamic configuration.
 Can you propose a solution to solve this?
 (Répondre à la deuxième partie)
 ```
-It's not dynamic since we have to restart the load balancer,
+It's not dynamic since we have to restart the load balancer.
 ```

 Deliverables: